Namoet3/PI-Works/README.md

 ## Overview

 The User Management Screen allows administrators to manage user accounts within the system.
-This includes viewing user details and creating new users.
+This includes viewing user details, creating new users and assigning roles.

 ## Functional Requirements